cepthomas/SublimeBagOfTricks/README.md

 ## Format
+Prettify json.
+This makes C++ (not!
+C) comments into valid json elements and removes any trailing commas.
+This is them passed through the standard python json module.

-Prettify json. xml, html later when ST4.
+To add xml, html later when ST4 is supported - needs python 3.8 + lxml.

 | Command                  | Description |
 |:--------                 |:-------     |